cyli2019/Spatial-Temporal-Representation-Learning/README.md

-# Spatial-Temporal-Representation-Learning
+# Spatial Temporal Representation Learning
 Must-read Papers on Spatial Temporal Representation Learning

-Mainly Contributed and Maintained by Chengyin Li, ....
+Mainly Contributed and Maintained by Chengyin Li and Yao Qiang.

 Thanks for all great [contributors](#acknowledgements) on GitHub!